pan1kt/GamingTweaks/README.md

 ## Affinity Policy Tool

 This tool sets affinity for a driver’s interrupts, <br/>
-Using only one CPU affinity for usb and gpu make improvement in performance and responsiveness
+Using only one CPU affinity for usb and gpu can yield improvements in performance and responsiveness

 **Mouse device and correspondent USB controler/hub to one single CPU (I use CPU1)** <br/>
 **GPU and correspondent PCI to a different one single CPU (I use CPU3)**